Alexhb61/Matrix_Algorithms/linear_equations/sparse_eigenmethods.md

       i = 1
   return v
 ```
-### Concerns:
+### Analysis & Concerns:
 The argument which is most dubious is:
 Is the random sampling sufficient to get the whole nullspace?
 Other Concern:
 Clearly, if a vector is returned its an approximate nullspace vector.
 However, It might not be obvious to everyone why the algorithm converges in "most" cases.
+Furthermore, We have not bounded the number of iterations needed to converge.
 (Whats the probability that a random unit vector has inner product epsilon with another unit vector?
-Thats the probability of a false negative?)
+Thats the probability of a false negative from the normalization constant step.)
 ### Analysis:
- finding k spanning n-dimensional vectors of an eigenspace can be done in O(knsC) time when the matrix is s-sparse where C is a stability constant I don't know at time of writing.
+Finding k spanning n-dimensional vectors of an eigenspace can be done in O(knsC) time when the matrix is s-sparse where C is a stability constant.

 # Conclusion:
 An n by n s-sparse matrix can have all of its eigenvectors approximately found in O(Csn^2) time !
 (Hopefully, later, I can bound C, and the few other magic numbers still existing in this code.)